This tutorial covers setting up the Android emulator on your host machine and creating .NET MAUI

 Create the variables

-application starts.
-Edit the file and add the following lines at the end.
+Edit the .zshrc file in your home directory and add the following lines at the end:

 1